r-raymond/nixos-mailserver/README.md

 **THIS REPO IS NOT UPDATED ANYMORE, IT HAS BEEN MOVED TO GITLAB.
-PLEASE DON'T OPEN ANY MORE PR'S OR ISSUES IN GITHUB**
+PLEASE DON'T OPEN ANY MORE PR'S OR ISSUES ON GITHUB**

 [LINK TO REPO](https://gitlab.com/simple-nixos-mailserver/nixos-mailserver)